Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Introduction

 \subsection{Background}

-There are well-established modular control approaches in the literature, namely passivity-based control (PBC) and virtual decomposition control (VDC) frameworks.
-PBC leverages passivity theory to design stable modular controllers by exploiting the passivity of individual subsystems while the interconnections preserve passivity \cite{ortega2002interconnection}.
-The port-Hamiltonian framework \cite{vanDerSchaft2017} provides a natural and rigorous foundation for controlling physical systems by using passivity theory and energy-based methods, as this framework provides an intrinsically passive and modular representation of physical systems, including rigid \cite{berger2025port} and flexible \cite{brugnoli2021port} multibody systems.
+There are well-established modular control frameworks for multibody systems in the literature, notably passivity-based control of port-Hamiltonian systems \cite{vanDerSchaft2017} and virtual decomposition control (VDC) \cite{zhu2010virtual}.
+In passivity-based control of port-Hamiltonian systems, modularity commonly refers to a system being represented as interconnected subsystems, each equipped with its own energy-based or port-Hamiltonian model and interacting through power-preserving ports or interconnections \cite{vanDerSchaft2017,berger2025port,brugnoli2021port}.
+In contrast, VDC interprets modularity through a virtual decomposition of the robotic system into subsystems, such as bodies and joints, whose dynamic interactions are represented across virtual cutting points by forces and moments exchanged between adjacent subsystems \cite{zhu2010virtual}.

+The port-Hamiltonian framework provides a rigorous energy-based representation of physical systems, where passivity follows from the system formulation and where interconnections are defined in a power-preserving manner \cite{vanDerSchaft2017}.
+Within this framework, which has been applied to classes of rigid \cite{berger2025port} and flexible \cite{brugnoli2021port} multibody systems, passivity properties are used for stabilization and controller design \cite{ortega2002interconnection}.

-Alternatively, VDC breaks the complex multibody system down to simpler subsystems using virtual cutting points and models the interconnection of subsystems with virtual power flows.
-Then, the local controllers are designed, and the concept of virtual stability is utilized to provide the stability analysis of the controller \cite{zhu2010virtual}.
+Alternatively, VDC decomposes a multibody system into simpler subsystems by introducing virtual cutting points.
+The subsystem interconnections are handled through virtual power flows, and local controllers are designed at the subsystem level.
+Stability of the overall system is then analyzed through the notion of virtual stability, whereby the virtual power flows associated with adjacent subsystems cancel across the cutting points \cite{zhu2010virtual}.